 Commodities Risk.
 Exposure to the commodities markets through investments in Commodity-Linked Investments may subject the Fund to greater volatility than investments in traditional securities.
 The risks and hazards that are inherent in commodity production may cause the price of commodities to fluctuate widely.
+Production declines and volume decreases could be caused by various factors, including catastrophic events affecting production, depletion of resources, labor difficulties, environmental proceedings, increased regulations, equipment failures and unexpected maintenance problems, import supply disruption, governmental expropriation, political upheaval or conflicts, or increased competition from alternative energy sources or commodity prices.
 Significant changes in the value of commodities may lead to volatility in the Fund's net asset value ("NAV") and market price.